swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 ## Introduction

 We propose introducing a pair of new attributes, `@inlinable` and `@abiPublic`.
 The `@inlinable` attribute exports the body of a function as part of a module's interface, making it available to the optimizer when referenced from other modules.
-The `@abiPublic` attribute which marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface.
+The `@abiPublic` attribute marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface.

 ## Motivation